Diverse magnetic orders and quantum anomalous Hall effect in twisted bilayer MoTe2 and WSe2

-The IVC state with $\mathbf{q}=0$ preserves the translational symmetry of the moir\'e superlattice, while the one with the commensurate wavevector $\mathbf{Q}$ triples the unit cell and the AFM order parameter forms a spiral at moir\'e scale.
-The magnetic orders of various valley-ordered states are summarized in Table~\ref{tab:correspondence}.
+where $\psi_{\tau, \mathbf{k}}^{\dagger}$ denotes the moir\'e Bloch electrons of the $\tau$ valley.
+The magnetic orders of various valley-ordered states are summarized in Table~\ref{tab:correspondence} \footnote{All in-plane magnetic orders are only meaningful at the level of effective Kane-Mele model at moir\'e scale because of the atomic scale $120^{\circ}$ AFM order.}.

-Both topological and non-topological VP phases exist in the phase diagram of Fig.~\ref{fig:pd} (a).
-We remark that the topological trivial VP phase is adiabatically connected to the multiferroic phase discussed in Ref.~\onlinecite{Multiferroicity}, which survives down to zero displacement field at small twist angles (see Fig.~\ref{fig:gap} (a)).
+Both topological and non-topological VP phases exist in the phase diagram of Fig.~\ref{fig:pd}.
+The topological trivial VP phase is adiabatically connected to the multiferroic phase discussed in Ref.~\onlinecite{Multiferroicity}, which persists down to zero displacement field at small twist angles (see Fig.~\ref{fig:gap} (a)).
+The IVC state can be viewed as a coherent superposition of the first valence bands of the two valleys.
+When these two bands possess nonzero and opposite Chern numbers, the phase of the IVC order parameter necessarily exhibits non-trivial winding in momentum space.
+This results in an additional interaction energy cost compared to the VP state \cite{BCZ2020,DGGmoire,Serlin2019,ZMS2019,NickPRX,TaigeNC}, therefore, the IVC phase shrinks at smaller dielectric constants (see Fig.~\ref{fig:pd}).

-Now we discuss the phase transition between these interaction-driven phases.
-The most relevant tuning knob in the experiment is the displacement field, which can already tune among all magnetic orders discussed above at suitable twist angle.
-We show the evolution of various order parameters as a function of displacement field $u_D$ in Fig.~\ref{fig:pd} (b) at some generic twist angle $\theta = 3.5 \degree$ and dielectric constant $\epsilon = 10$ (shown as the red line cut in Fig.~\ref{fig:pd} (a)).
-At small $u_D$, the large gap between the first two valence bands prevents the interaction from mixing the two bands.
-Therefore, it is energetically favorable to fill the first valence band of one valley, resulting in a topological $C = \pm 1$ VP state inheriting the Chern number from the noninteracting band.
-At some critical $u_D^c$, which is much smaller than in the non-interacting case $u_D^{c0}$, the bulk gap closes and the VP state transitions into a topologically trivial VP state.
-Then at a larger $u_D \gg u_D^c$, there is a second transition at which the VP state smoothly cants into an IVC state on the valley Bloch sphere without the bulk gap closing \cite{MikePRX}.
-In Fig.~\ref{fig:pd} (b), we can see how the valley polarization $P_v \equiv (n_K - n_{K'})/(n_K + n_{K'})$ smoothly vanishes and the $U(1)_v$ symmetry breaking $O_{U(1)_v} \equiv \sum_{\mathbf{k}} |\langle \psi_{K,\mathbf{k}}^{\dagger} \psi_{K',\mathbf{k}}\rangle|$ smoothly turns on across a displacement field range of \SI{2}{meV}.
-Here, $n_\tau \sim \sum_{\mathbf{k}} \langle \psi_{\tau,\mathbf{k}}^{\dagger} \psi_{\tau,\mathbf{k}}\rangle$ is the occupation of the $\tau$ valley.
+The displacement field is the most experimentally accessible tuning parameter, governing both the topological transitions and the bandwidth at the single-particle level.
+At small displacement fields, the large gap between the first two valence bands prevents interactions from mixing them.
+As a result, it is energetically favorable to fully occupy the first valence band in one valley, leading to a VP state with Chern number \( C = \pm 1 \), inherited from the non-interacting band structure.
+As the displacement field increases to a critical value \( u_D^c \), the bulk gap closes, signaling a topological phase transition from a Chern insulator to a topologically trivial VP state.
+At displacement fields well beyond \( u_D^c \), a second transition occurs, where the VP state gradually cants into an IVC state on the valley Bloch sphere.
+This canting transition occurs without closing the bulk charge gap \cite{MikePRX}.